 Playtech are easily one of the biggest software providers in the industry.
 They have been in operation since 1999 and were originally set up out of Tartu, Estonia.
-What’s probably been the most impressive aspect to the company is their ability to keep moving, acquiring dozens of companies along the way and tapping into their knowledge and drive to succeed in all areas of online gaming.
+What’s probably been the most impressive aspect of the company is their ability to keep plowing ahead, acquiring dozens of companies along the way and tapping into their knowledge and drive to succeed.

-The slots are where the casino really comes to life and they include some of the best games in the industry at the minute.
-With so many to choose from, you would expect to see a fair share of poor slots, but to be honest, from the games that we have tested, they are few and far between, which is credit to the control system that they include with their games policy.
+The slots stable includes some of the best games in the industry at any given time.
+With so many to choose from you might expect to see a fair share of poor slots making up the numbers, but to be honest, from the games that we have tested they are few and far between, which is a credit to the control system included with their games policy.

-The standout games for us had to come in the form of their branded games such as Rocky, Blade, X-Men, The Sopranos and Iron Man 2.
-These games are all brilliantly designed, but with each we found that they were feature rich and contained loads of bonus games to get stuck into.
-We would even go as far as saying that if the casino only operated the branded titles on offer – of which there are plenty – they would still be on to a winner and just as popular as the brand you se before you.
+The standout titles for us have to come in the form of their branded games such as Rocky, Blade, X-Men, The Sopranos and Iron Man 2.
+These games are all brilliantly designed, but we also found that one was feature rich and contained loads of bonus games to get stuck into.
+We would even go as far as saying that if the Playtech only operated the branded titles on offer they would still be just as popular a provider as they are now.

-However, the true test for the ultimate slots developer has to be to create new gams that go down as cult classics.
-Microgaming have long time been the Kings of this, but with games such as Elektra, Ocean Princess and Secrets of the Amazon, Playtech are hot on their heels.
+However, the true test for the slots developer is the ability to create new games that go down as cult classics.
+Microgaming have long been the Kings of this, but with games such as Elektra, Ocean Princess, and Secrets of the Amazon, Playtech are hot on their heels.

-The mobile section at PlayTech is also worth mentioning and it’s these guys that are arguably pushing the company on to new levels.
-You cant access all the games on offer from your mobile, but a vast majority of them are now available and with this adds another layer of depth to their catalogue.
+The mobile section at Playtech is also worth mentioning and it’s this area that is arguably pushing the company on to new levels.
+You cant access all the games on offer from your mobile, but a vast majority of them are now available and this adds another layer of depth to their catalogue.

 The range of jackpot games is immense, with 30 titles to choose from spread across the one network.
 The footfall that these games get is almost unprecedented in the industry and this is reflected in the size of the jackpots on offer.
 At the time of writing, it was reported that over £11million worth of jackpot money was on offer, with this figure rising by the minute.

-Some of the higher profile games and ones that payout the highest jackpot amounts are that of Jackpot Giant, Beach Life, Funky fruits, Spamalot holy Grail and Gladiator.
+Some of the higher profile games and ones that pay out the highest jackpot amounts are Jackpot Giant, Beach Life, Funky fruits, Spamalot Holy Grail and Gladiator.

-Playtech sprung on to the scene 1999 when the company were based out of Estonia.
-The team was headed by entrepreneurs from a number of industries including casino, software engineering and multimedia industries.
+Playtech sprung onto the scene 1999 when the company was based out of Estonia.
+The team was headed by entrepreneurs from a number of industries including casino, software engineering, and multimedia.
 Their goal was to create some of the best casino games in an online market that was starting to explode.

 Other Casino Software